 I don’t believe that you need to read every book in the Horus Heresy series.
 There are some key ones such as The Flight of the Eisenstein, Fulgrim, A Thousand Sons, The First Heretic and Prospero Burns, which are all very good.

-Although ask anyone and you’ll get some different answers.
+Although ask anyone what books you should read and you’ll get different answers.
 My suggestion would be to follow the books in a fairly close to chronological order, only jumping ahead a few at most and missing out any that don’t sound interesting to you.
-I sometimes do this then jump back a few.
+I sometimes tend to follow along in an almost chronological path, occasionally jumping forward or back a few.

 As for my own progress, being a fair way into the Heresy series and currently half way through Praetorian of Dorn.
 I decided to jump in and pick up Master of Mankind as it was the next book in line.
 Since completing that I’ve also listened to Tallarn, Angels of Caliban and Ruinstorm with The Crimson King lined up next.
 I also plan on going back to the start and working my way through the series again after catching up with the current releases.

 Audible offer a free month trial, where you are given a free credit to spend on any book you like.
 This book then belongs to you, even if you don’t continue with a subscription with the ability to access it when ever you like.
 There’s honestly no reason not to try it out.

 A subscription is only £7.99 a month.
 This gives you one credit that can be used to get an audiobook that costs up to £29.99 from Black Library.
 That’s a pretty good deal if you like your Warhammer fiction.

 A great thing Audible does is that if you didn’t enjoy a book you can return it and swap it for something else, even if you have already listened to it in full!
 Making you feel a bit safer to try out new books.
 I’ve tried this myself and was very happy with the outcome.